shakacode/cypress-on-rails/README.md

 CYPRESS=1 bin/rails server -p 5017

 # in separate window start cypress
-yarn cypress open
+yarn cypress open --project ./e2e
 # or for npm
-node_modules/.bin/cypress open
-# or if you changed the cypress folder to spec/cypress
-yarn cypress open --project ./spec
+npx cypress open --project ./e2e
 # or for playwright
 yarn playwright test --ui
 # or using npm